pillious/Acaply/README.md

 # Acaply

 Acaply is a social media website for high schoolers.
-Check it out here: https://acaply.com/.
+Check it out here: [Acaply](https://acaply-alpha-fawn.vercel.app/).

-### Info:

-- Acaply is an academic internet forum for NNHS high schoolers.
-Students can discuss a variety of topics, ranging from classes to clubs to fundraisers.

-### Demo:

-- Check out the functionality demo here: https://www.youtube.com/watch?v=3Sawc7FZLVw.

 ### Usage: